 The early 1970s were harrowing days for many automotive manufacturers.
 The horsepower wars of the 1960s continued, though increasing federal oversight began restricting that which was permissible in regards to emissions.
 Government agencies had established environmental mandates, which threatened to limit available powerplant options, in a bid to reach compliance.

 In order for the manufacturing giant to retain some level of performance dignity, the Corvette would have to have a strong showing during the 1970 model year.
-While the prior 427 big-block was bored to a full 454 cubic-inches, perhaps the most significant powerplant related development in 1970 came with the introduction of the LT-1 small-block.
+While the prior 427 big-block was bored to a full 454 cubic-inches, the Corvette needed added power to GM’s successful small block.
+The LT-1 would be one of the most significant upgrades to an engine GM ever made.

 The LT-1 served as a high-output version of GM’s famed 350 cubic-inch engine platform.
-With a revised crankshaft, redesigned pistons, and a higher compression ratio, the LT-1 took on a life all its own and gained instant notoriety for its profound performance.
+With a revised crankshaft, redesigned pistons, and a higher compression ratio, the LT-1 took on a life all its own and gained instant notoriety for its profound performance despite it’s diminutive size.

 LT-1 Specifications and Technical Configurations